PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 </table>
 </div>

 - **Recording retention:** Hotjar keeps all recordings for 365 days.
 PostHog retains all recordings for three weeks, but retains recordings saved to a playlist forever.
-PostHog also allows you to download recordings as a `.json` file for safe keeping.
+PostHog also enables you to download recordings as a `.json` file for safe keeping.

 ### Heatmaps